 BEAST

-We begin with Moll’s birthday party, who cuts an isolated and unhappy figure.
+We begin with a birthday party for Moll, who cuts an isolated and unhappy figure.
 Her mood is not improved when her mother orders her to fetch champagne to celebrate the news that Moll’s sister is pregnant.

 After a small act of self harm in the kitchen with some broken glass Moll hightails it to a club for some all-night revelry.
 This eventually leads her to meet handsome Pascal with whom she starts a passionate love affair.

-Pascal has his own business as a craftsman with some illegal poaching on the side, so he doesn't meet with the approval of Moll's mother or of her wider family.
+Pascal has his own business as a craftsman with some illegal poaching on the side, so he doesn't meet with the approval of Moll's upper middle-class mother or of her wider family.

 Without much in the way of evidence the police arrest Pascal on suspicion of being the killer, which makes Moll even more isolated and unpopular.